 There is a threat of terrorism in Nigeria, and expats working in the oil industry in the Niger Delta region, in particular, should realise the implications of their employment choice.

-The Movement for the Emancipation of the Niger Delta (MEND) remains the greatest threat in this region.
+The Movement for the Emancipation of the Niger Delta (MEND) has presented the greatest threat in this region.
 MEND aims to assume control of Nigeria’s energy resources in the Niger Delta and has carried out a number of attacks against oil installations in the region.
 As a result, many foreign oil companies have instated “essential travel only” policies for their employees, forbidding movement throughout certain Niger Delta states, namely Akwa Ibom, Bayelsa, Delta and Rivers.